BillWrightCUProf/CSCI4448GameLayout/README.md

 ![MazeWithImageRooms.png](sampleLayouts%2FMazeWithImageRooms.png)

+### Version 1.5

+* Added more images for the rooms and each is used in a rotation

 ### TODO:
 * Add check for panels too large and rooms too large for the panel
 * Try to get the room images as circles, so that arrows end at the image boundary, though that will be less good for the text... maybe keep it as is.
-* Add more images for the rooms
+* Make the images for the rooms persistent.
+Now they change on every update of the Maze